hosseinnazari01/Game-Sang--Khaghaz---Gheychi/README.md

 Paper
 Scissors

-The user must choose one of these 3 options.
+The user must choose one of these 3 options,Then, Then the user selected the system to check.